Unsupervised TTS Acoustic Modeling for TTS with Conditional Disentangled Sequential VAE: Experiments

 \subsubsection{Speech intelligibility}

-Results of intelligibility evaluation using a Librispeech ASR model\footnote{\url{https://huggingface.co/espnet/simpleoier\_librispeech\_asr\_train\_asr\_conformer7\_hubert\_ll60k\_large\_raw\_en\_bpe5000\_sp}} are also listed in Table \ref{mos1}.
+Results of intelligibility evaluation using a Librispeech ASR model\footnote{\url{https://huggingface.co/espnet/simpleoier\_librispeech\_asr\_train\_asr\_conformer7\_hubert\_ll60k\_large\_raw\_en\_bpe5000\_sp}} are also listed in Table \ref{asr_gender}.
 We generated 1600 utterances each model for this portion of study.
 Basically, the objective and subjective evaluation show a similar trend.
-Speech from the best UTTS model (C-DSVAE(++Dual)) achieves a 15.1\% WER, the gap between ground truth and UTTS speech suggests that the proposed method can be further improved by either improving the FA2UA mapping module or the content prior modeling.
-In Table \ref{mos_gender}, we also list the ASR based speech intelligibility test results on UTTS samples by gender.
+Speech from the best UTTS model (C-DSVAE(UA+MP+Dual)) achieves a 15.1\% WER, the gap between ground truth and UTTS speech suggests that the proposed method can be further improved by either improving the FA2UA mapping module or the content prior modeling.
+In Table \ref{asr_gender}, we also list the ASR based speech intelligibility test results on UTTS samples by gender.
 As shown from the table, the ASR system does not show much performance preference w.r.t. different genders on real speech.
 However, the ASR results for male and female synthesised samples are showing a big difference.
 The much worse CER and WER for female generated speech across all 4 UTTS systems indicates that generating female voice seems to be more difficult in the multi-speaker TTS systems.
+This is also observed in Table \ref{mos1}, where gender dependent MOS scores indicates that the current systems are generating better male voices.